What is Gamification in Language Learning?

 Even in the business world, gamification is becoming a hot topic and focus for both advertising strategies, educating and training employees.
 The goal?
 Just as a teacher wants engaged students, businesses want to hire performing employees.

+In a gamification at work survey, 89% claimed that if a task is gamified, they are more motivated to participate.
+A recent article shared 7 companies using gamification.
+The list included major companies like Dominos, Samsung, Microsoft and Google.
 From a gamified Pizza Maker course at Dominos that quickened up menu training and standards with new employees, to an expense tracker by Google that reached a 100% compliance rate, there are many gamification initiatives that can yield tangible benefits.

 The Best Spanish Learning Games for Kids